'Candyman' official trailer has us afraid of bathroom mirrors - Nerd Reactor

 ‘Candyman’ official trailer has us afraid of bathroom mirrors

 It has been a long time coming, but the time has finally come.
-With the roaring freight train that is Jordan Peele’s career, we now have the promised trailer of his and director Nia DaCosta’s long awaited horror film, Candyman.
+With the roaring freight train that is Jordan Peele’s career, we now have the promised trailer of his and director Nia DaCosta’s long-awaited horror film, Candyman.

 Made famous by modern horror icon Clive Barker, the 2020 film will carry a lot of the same elements that made the original so frightening, with the additional Jordan Peele twist.
 Going back to classic horror roots, Candyman also paints a unique picture of social commentary on the nature of gentrification in urban areas, as it has been mentioned to be the “spiritual sequel” to the original 1992 film.
 Check out the trailer below!